sergiofasilva/memoizeit/README.md

 &nbsp;

-**MemoizeIt** is a powerful JavaScript library that allows you to improve the performance of expensive functions.
+**MemoizeIt** is a powerful JavaScript package that allows you to improve the performance of expensive functions.
 By "memorizing" the output of a function for specific input values. **MemoizeIt** is able to return the memorized output immediately when called with the same arguments, instead of having to calculate the result again.

 &nbsp;